 But anger is never a constructive impulse when aimed at your child.
 That “fight or flight” response makes your child look like the enemy, and your child is never the enemy.
 Your child can’t hear your guidance when he feels attacked, and the learning centers of his brain shut down.
 And that’s not the parent you want to be.

 Of course, kids have infinite ways of getting on our nerves.
 But it might surprise you to consider how often, when you lose it with your child, it’s not actually because of what your child is doing.
 Sure, children will always act childish.
 But sometimes that doesn’t even phase you, right?

 If we really dig deep, we realize that those times when we blow up, it’s because we’re exhausted, or we’re stressed out, or we’re lugging around a full backpack of emotions that we haven’t taken the time to process.
+It’s hard to find the time to unwind, whether this is done by using cheap water bongs to relax, or by chilling out to music, and this build-up of stress can be dangerous.
 Sometimes we’re actually angry at our boss, our spouse, or the clerk in the store.
 Sometimes we’re worried about something, or rushing, and our anxiety comes out as sharpness.
 And quite often, we have our own childhood issues that get triggered by our child’s behavior.